dmidk/danradocs/danra-book/docs/data-details.md

 <h4>Available parameters</h4>

-Height level refers to parameters that are defined at specific vertical levels in the atmosphere.
 | Variable Name | CF Standard Name | Description | Unit |
 |---------------|------------------|-------------|------|
 | danra_projection |  |  |  |